mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 * `description`: Description of the operation (Máx.: 20 caracters) (\*).
 * `device_name`: Name of the device in which you want to process the payment. (\*).
 * `cc_type`: Card type.
 Credit or debit card (\*).
-* `external_reference`: The `external_reference` is reference code that will allow you to track the Mercado Pago `payment_id` in your system.
+* `external_reference`: The `external_reference` is a reference code that allows you to track the Mercado Pago `payment_id` in your system.
-* `disable_back_button`: True o False.
-This is used to define wether you want the order to close or not by clicking on the back button.
+* `disable_back_button`: True or False.
+This is used to define whether you want or not the order to close by clicking on the back button.
 * `notification_url`: The URL where you will receive the notifications.
 * `payer_email`: Email of the payer.